aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Save
      - If **true** the fail count data will be saved to file.

-When the options are configured a dialog to configured the fit engine is shown.
+When the options are selected a second dialog is shown to configure the fit engine.
 This uses the same options as the ``Peak Fit`` plugin (see section :numref:`%s <fitting_plugins:Peak Fit>`).

 The fitting engine will be run on the selected frames from the image and the fail count data saved to memory.
 If ``Save`` was enabled then a dialog will be present to save the data to file.